gem-pasteur/PanACoTA/doc/source/usage.rst

 Output files
 ------------

+.. note:: See :ref:`below<doalign>` for the details on output filenames.

 The main output file is the file containing your final alignment.
 You will find it in your ``<outdir>``, in a folder called ``Phylo-<dataset_name>``.
 This file is in fasta format, with 1 entry per genome given in list_file.
 The sequence corresponds to the concatenation of all persitent proteins of the genome, each aligned against its own family.
 Hereafter, we describe how this file is generated.

 For example, if we have 4 genomes, and 3 persistent families, like in this persistent genome file: